aptos-foundation/AIPs/aips/aip-20.md

 Below are the full specification in pseudo-Move.

-NOTE: some items below are not implemented but still present to facilitate the definition of some other items.
+NOTE: some items below are marked "not implemented" but still presented here to facilitate the definition of some other items.

 ```rust
 module aptos_std::algebra_bls12381 {